MariaTayo/Movie-Correlation-with-Python/README.md

 ## Aim

-The aim of this project was to find movie correlations between variables using Python.
+The aim of this project is to find movie correlations between variables using Python.

 ## About Dataset